trengrj/recent/README.rst

 ``recent -h``

-Not currently recent doesn't integrate with bash commands such as Ctrl-R, but this is in the pipeline.
+**Note**: currently recent doesn't integrate with bash commands such as Ctrl-R, but this is in the pipeline.

 You can directly query your history using the following:

 ``sqlite3 ~/.recent.db "select * from commands limit 10"``

-dev installation instructions
+Dev installation instructions
 -----------------------------

 ``git clone https://github.com/trengrj/recent && cd recent``

 ``pip install -e .``

-security
+Security
 --------

 Please note, recent does not take into account enforcing logging